microsoft/FASTER/docs/_docs/30-fasterkv-manual-locking.md

   - If the lock count goes to 0, remove from `LockTable` conditionally on IsLocked == false and Sealed == false.
     - Since only lock bits are relevant in LockTable, this is equivalent to saying RecordInfo.word == 0, which is a faster test.
 - Pending Read to `ReadCache` or `CopyToTail`, Pending RMW to Tail, or Upsert or Delete of a key in the LockTable
-  - For all but Read(), we are modifying or removing the record, so we must acquire an Exclusive lock on the LockTable entry
-    - This is not done for `ManualFasterOperations`, which we assume owns the lock
   - The `LockTable` record is Sealed as described in [Relevant RecordInfo bits](#relevant-recordInfo-bits)
     - If this fails, the operation retries
     - Other operation threads retry upon seeing the record is sealed